yashsinha1611/sfdocs_Build_AI/docs/SIEM/SIEM_documentation.md

 ![image](images/Architecture-Diagram.jpg)

-## SIEM Appliance
+### SIEM Appliance

-The SIEM Appliance collects and analyzes data from the deployed Wazuh agents.
+The SIEM Appliance collects and analyzes data from the deployed [SIEM Agents](#siem-agent).
 It triggers alerts when threats or anomalies are detected.
 It is also used to manage the agents' configuration remotely and to monitor their status.
 [Steps to setup SIEM Appliance](./siemappliance_installation.md)

-## SIEM Agent
+### SIEM Agent

 The SIEM agent is multi-platform and runs on the hosts that the user wants to monitor.
 It communicates with the SIEM manager, sending data in near real time through an encrypted and authenticated channel.
 [Steps to install SIEM Agent](./siemagent_installation.md)

-### Supported Platforms
+#### Supported Platforms

 - Ubuntu
 - CentOS